Apple iPhone 5 review

 Reviewed by Goatman from UK on 18th Oct 2012

 A simple good & bad points list for you all

 The GOOD- Build quality is second to none, with premium materials used.
+Amazing

-colourful, contrasty & sharp.
+contrasty & sharp.
 Screen size is a great balance between area & corner reaching

 ability.
 Ios is, as always, beautifully simple with some useful tweaks.
 New

 charging port is great, bi directional will take off!

-The BAD- Still prefer the curved back design of the 3GS over the hard
+The BAD- Still prefer the curved back design of the 3GS over the hard edged

-when holding a phone!
+a phone!
 Apple, you had it nailed a few years ago........
 Teeny tiny sim re

 design is surely not necessary?
 Charging port adapter for £25?
 You guys are

 now officially taking the **** with pricing!